-Apprenticeship Training combines on-the-job training provided by employers with trade-related classroom instruction provided by Guam Community College or other educational or training institutions.
+Apprenticeship Training combines on-the-job learning provided by registered apprenticeship employers or sponsors with trade-related classroom instruction provided by Guam Community College or other educational or training institutions.
 GCC’s Apprenticeship staff works with employers to develop training standards that comply with federal guidelines.
 Upon successful completion of the apprenticeship training period, the apprentice earns journey worker status.

 Benefits of GCC’s Apprenticeship Program